Friday, April 24, 2009

 Wednesday, September 24, 2008

-I never design logos, but I made an exception for my friend and dentist, Dr. Jeffrey Schroeder, whose South Tampa office is at 3733 W. Neptune (813-254-1007).
+I designed a logo for the first time, for my friend and dentist, Dr. Jeffrey Schroeder, whose South Tampa office is at 3733 W. Neptune (813-254-1007).
 I love his office, which is bursting at the seams with Key West flavor and brightly colored artwork and, of course, with the incredible friendliness and expertise of the Doctor and his assistants.
 So, when it came time to create the logo, we went for a Florida mangrove theme.
 Take care of your roots, and your health blooms!
 Dr. Schroeder is currently working on developing a giant sign sporting the logo and lit from within, for the front of his office building.
 I can't wait to see it!

 Tuesday, July 15, 2008